Should I Become a Municipal Clerk?

 Step 3: Obtain Entry-Level Employment

-Step 4: Consider Obtaining an Advanced Education
+Step 4: Consider an Advanced Education

+Step four is to consider obtaining an advanced education.
 After completing an undergraduate degree program and gaining work experience, many municipal clerks pursue master's degrees in public policy or public administration to advance their careers.
 Political science master's degree programs may also be of interest to those looking to ascend to elected posts.